ntkjer/Diff-CLI-tool/README.md

 # EnergyHub Coding Challenge
 Thanks for checking out my program!
-It was a blast to work on and I really liked working with the EnergyHub dataset sample.
+It was a blast to work on and I really liked working with EnergyHub's data.
 Hope you all enjoy my solution! :octocat:

 ## Setup
 To install our required packages we will use the `install.sh` script.
+This will install everything we need, including the energy_hub data in `/tmp/ehub_data`

 ### Requirements
 This installation requires `python 2.7`, `pip`, as well as `virtualenv` on the local machine.

 ### Install
 ```